 Learn more in our Montana Business License guide.

 You must file the Montana Corporate Annual Report online each year before April 15.
 The filing fee is $20 if filed before April 15 and $35 for late filings.

 How to Get a Montana Certificate of Good Standing

 A Certificate of Good Standing, known in Montana as a Certificate of Existence, verifies that your Montana corporation was legally formed and has been properly maintained.
-Several instances where you might need to get one include:

 To request a Certificate of Existence in Montana, use the state’s online business database to search for your corporation, click on “Request Entity Information,” and then click “Request Business Certificates.”
 The fee is $5.

 Order a Montana Certificate of Existence

 Request a Certificate From the Montana Secretary of StateRequest Online

 If at any point you would like to permanently stop doing business, or close your business, it is important to officially dissolve your corporation.
 Failure to do so in a timely fashion can result in tax liabilities, penalties, or even legal trouble.

 There are six main steps to close your Montana corporation: